hindman/optopus/README.md

 ```

 Once again, the comparison with Optopus is striking.
 Even with subcommands, the
-Optopus configuration remains quite intuitive.
-The user does have to learn a
+Optopus configuration remains intuitive and compact (60% the size of argparse).
-few additional syntax rules (the double-colon as a section marker, and the
+The user does have to learn a few additional syntax rules (the double-colon as
-syntax for positional usage variants like `<task=grep>`), but the API burden
+a section marker, and the syntax for positional usage variants like
-remains low.
-A Python programmer unfamiliar with the library could quickly
+`<task=grep>`), but the API burden remains low.
+A Python programmer unfamiliar
-infer the basic intent even without knowing the all of the rules.
-This example
+with the library could quickly infer the basic intent even without knowing the
-illustrates both syntax styles mentioned above: usage-variant syntax to define
+all of the rules.
+This example illustrates both syntax styles mentioned above:
-the subcommand-style grammar that our program needs in the first section (for
+usage-variant syntax to define the subcommand-style grammar that our program
-convenience, this section can refer to the Opts via their short aliases);
+needs in the first section (for convenience, this section can refer to the Opts
-followed by another section using opt-help syntax to configure the individual
+via their short aliases); followed by another section using opt-help syntax to
-Opts more fully.
-Finally, notice that this configuration does more than the
+configure the individual Opts more fully.
+Finally, notice that this
-argparse example: it defines the `-d` and `-p` options as alternatives
+configuration does more than the argparse example: it defines the `-d` and `-p`
-(mutually exclusive).
-That behavior is achievable in argparse, at the cost of
+options as alternatives (mutually exclusive).
+That behavior is achievable in
-looking up even more API.
-Optopus simply builds on a usage syntax already known
+argparse, at the cost of looking up even more API.
+Optopus simply builds on a
-to many developers: a pipe to delimit alternatives.
+usage syntax already known to many developers: a pipe to delimit alternatives.

 ```python
 p = Parser('''wrangle ::